SoftwareEngineeringToolDemos/ICSE-2012-EVOSS/build-vm/vm-contents/readme.txt

 	1. cd /home/mancoosi/mancoosi/evoss/faultdetector/fdserver
 	2. java -jar fdserver.jar

-you will see a message : " listening for connection request on port ...."
+You will see a message : " listening for connection request on port ...."

 Open a new terminal and run these commands: